-We review grant applications for 24 funding organisations, including members of the Association of Medical Research Charities (AMRC), where these propose to use non-human primates, dogs, cats and equines (plus pigs for BBSRC and a minority of other funders).
+We review grant applications for over 25 funding organisations, including members of the Association of Medical Research Charities (AMRC), where these propose to use non-human primates, dogs, cats and equines (plus pigs for BBSRC and a minority of other funders).
 Other research proposals that raise special concerns can also be referred to the NC3Rs on a case-by-case basis.
 We advise on opportunities to implement the 3Rs, raise specific animal welfare concerns, highlight where good practice is not being adopted, and monitor implementation of specific policies and guidance.
 This advice is used during decisions on funding and when drafting the terms and conditions of grant awards.

-We have reviewed over 1000 proposals since 2004.
+We have reviewed well over 1,000 proposals since 2004.
 Details of the organisations using our peer review service are given below.
 We apply the same process to research proposals submitted to the NC3Rs.